Curriculum

 Dual MS Degree

-• The time required to complete the Dual MS/MIP will depend on the student's individual course work and program, but can be completed between seven to nine quarters (one to three full quarters beyond the MIP).
+- The timeline for the Dual MS/MIP degree depends on the student's individual coursework and program and can be completed between seven to nine quarters (one to three full quarters beyond the MIP).

-• The completion of the Dual MS/PhD will depend on the student's individual coursework and research program; his/her/their overall course of study should be discussed with the student's academic adviser/PhD adviser and the Joint and Dual MS Student Services Officer.
+- The timeline for the Dual MS/PhD degree depends on the student's individual coursework and research program.
+Students' overall course of study should be discussed with their academic adviser/PhD adviser and the E-IPER Joint and Dual MS Student Services Officer.

-Students are required to create and keep up-to-date their E-IPER Joint or Dual MS Program Plan.
-The Program Plan is an online tool that allows students to track both their professional school units and E-IPER degree requirements in one place.
-When a student matriculates into the program, the E-IPER Students Services Officer will share the Program Plan template with the student.
-The student will create their Program Plan and will update quarterly on degree progress.
+Students are required to create and keep up-to-date E-IPER Joint or Dual MS program plans.
+The program plan is an online tool that allows students to track all their degree units in one place, including those from E–IPER and from students’ home graduate degree program When a student matriculates into the program, the E-IPER Students Services Officer will share the program plan template with the student.
+The student will create their program plan and will update it quarterly based on degree progress.
+Students need to consider any prerequisites they may need to take to prepare for degree requirement courses.
+Prerequisites for Stanford courses are listed in the course description.
+Students should consult with program staff when developing and updating their program plan.

 45 total units: